martinberger/n-queens-with-lines/README.md

        _|_|_|_|_|_|_|_|
        Q|_|_|_|_|_|_|_|

-From now on we will use the term **N-Queens-No-Line** to refer to this generalisation of the N-Queens problem.
+From now on we use the term **N-Queens-No-Line** to refer to this generalisation of the N-Queens problem.

 **Assumptions and insights.** The N-Queens problem is NP-complete [B].
 Although we have no proof, it is likely that the N-Queens-3-Line problem is *also* NP-complete.
 It is therefore extremely unlikely that an efficient algorithm exist.
-For this reason, and given the limited time budget, we will implement a simple backtracking algorithm, with an emphasis on clarity of the algorithm.
-In particular, we use a somewhat brute-force approach to the identification of prohibited
+For this reason, and given the limited time budget, we implement a simple backtracking algorithm, with an emphasis on clarity of the algorithm.
+In particular, we use a somewhat brute-force approach to the identification of prohibited lines:
-lines:

-- We will simply consider all triples of queens, compute the slop(es) they form and compare if they form a line with three or more points.
+- We simply consider all triples of queens, compute the slop(es) they form and compare if they form a line with three or more points.
 There is redundancy, that could probably be eliminated by preprocessing (ordering) queens by row / column (see many algorithm